-- Successfully represented a defendant and counterclaim plaintiff in a case alleging breach of an exclusive distributorship agreement.
-An American Arbitration Association panel, comprised of the Honorable E. Leo Milones, Howard R. Reiss and Richard H. Silberberg, ruled unanimously in favor of Mr. Masella’s client on both the claims against it and its counterclaims.
+Successfully represented a defendant and counterclaim plaintiff in a case alleging breach of an exclusive distributorship agreement.
+An American Arbitration Association panel ruled unanimously in favor of Mr. Masella’s client on both the claims against it and its counterclaims.

-- Representing the Chief Executive Officer and Founder of a company in an investigation commenced by the Securities and Exchange Commission regarding the CEO’s alleged violation of the U.S. securities laws.
+Represented the Chief Executive Officer and Founder of a company in an investigation commenced by the Securities and Exchange Commission regarding the CEO’s alleged violation of the U.S. securities laws.
 On the eve of trial, the matter settled on favorable terms, with a penalty that was a small fraction of that which had originally been sought.

-- Representing a number of corporations and individuals in defense of “clawback” litigation brought against them by the SIPC trustee for the estate of Bernard L. Madoff Investment Securities LLC.
-These matters are ongoing.
+Representing a number of corporations and individuals in defense of “clawback” litigation brought against them by the SIPC trustee for the estate of Bernard L. Madoff Investment Securities LLC.
+Certain of these matters are ongoing.

 - U.S. Court of Appeals, Second Circuit